 We hold these special lives in our loving memory:

-Marylou Churchill was co-founder of Jungle Friends, my mother and my best friend!
-Mom was diagnosed with multiple myeloma cancer July ‘98 and died two weeks later.
-She passed away in peace at the Nathan Adelson Hospice.
+Mom was diagnosed with multiple myeloma cancer in July 1998 and passed away just two weeks later, finding peace at the Nathan Adelson Hospice.

-My mom was the most giving, caring person I knew.
-She touched everyone’s life who had the pleasure of knowing her.
-All of her life my mom was there for me.
-She stood by me whether I was bringing home an abused pony, nursing a baby bird back to life, at a Peace March or moving into a Yoga Ashram.
+She was the most giving, caring person I knew, and she touched the lives of everyone fortunate enough to know her.
+Throughout my life, Mom was always there for me—whether I was bringing home an abused pony, nursing a baby bird back to life, attending a Peace March, or moving into a Yoga Ashram, she was by my side, supporting my every decision (well almost).

-I am very fortunate at having such a profound relationship with my mother.
-My mom gave me the courage to stand up for what I believed in and the confidence to accept the challenges that life will bring.
-My greatest challenge being her death.
-I will miss her every day of my life and I know she is still with me in spirit.
-I love you mom!
+I was fortunate to have had such a profound relationship with my mother.
+She instilled in me the courage to stand up for what I believed in and the confidence to face the challenges life presents.
+The greatest of those challenges was her death.
+I will miss her every single day of my life, but I take comfort in knowing that she is still with me in spirit.

 When Lauren was 22 weeks old, she sustained a spinal cord injury in a catastrophic car accident.
 She adjusted well to the paraplegia.
 Nothing slowed her down!
 In the year 2000, her first spine surgery was performed and then eleven more followed due to complications.
 All of those surgeries left Lauren less mobile than most people with paraplegia.
 She couldn't reach very high nor fully bend at the waist.
 This greatly affected her independence.